Open-Xchange-Frontend/appserver/README.md

 ## Development

-This project uses grunt as a task-runner during development.
-In order to get started,
+In order to get started, run:
-run:

-    npm install
+    yarn

 This will install the development dependencies needed, to get you started.

 Then you can run

-    grunt watch

-to start the watch task that will run all tasks needed if a certain file changes.
+    yarn dev

+to start nodemon watching for file changes and run tests if needed.